 You’ve heard about them – now it’s time to experience the Japanese bullet train as you travel from Tokyo to Kyoto.

 Get a better understand of Shinto and Buddhism, the two biggest religions in Japan.
 Visit the Fushimi Inari Shrine, a major Shinto shrine complex in wooded hills.
 To get onto the beautiful walking trails at the back of the complex, you’ll pass through corridors of thousands of bright red gates.

 Later, walk through quaint city side streets to the 1,200-year-old Kiyomizu Dera Temple.
 Enjoy Instagram-worthy views over Kyoto.

 Day 6: Hozugawa River Rafting & Arashiyama Monkey Park

 Enjoy a two-hour boat trip down the Hozugawa River in a traditional wooden raft driven by trained specialists.
 Cruise through rocky ravines and experience the rush of rapids as you meander through the Arashiyama Hills.

 Visit the Arashiyama district on the Western outskirts of Kyoto.
-Navigate through the lush mambo forests, before embarking on the 30-minute climp up to Arashiyama Monkey Park.
+Navigate through the lush bamboo forests, before embarking on the 30-minute climb up to Arashiyama Monkey Park.
 Feed mischievous monkeys and enjoy the panoramic view.

 Next, head to the Tenryu-Ji Temple.
 Designed in the 14th century, it has survived the fires and wars that damaged the buildings and has remained in pristine condition for centuries.
 Whilst there, make sure to look into the Dharma Hall to see the dragon’s eyes on the mural – they’ll follow you as you walk past.